Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Bayesian Learning and Inference for Neyman-Scott Processes

 Having shown the relationship between Neyman-Scott processes with gamma weights, mixture of finite mixture models, and Dirichlet process mixture models, we can adapt standard collapsed Gibbs sampling algorithms for \glspl{MFMM}~\citep{Miller2018} and \glspl{DPMM}~\citep{Maceachern1994-fy, Neal2000} to \glspl{NSP}.
 The resulting algorithm is quite different from existing inference algorithms for \glspl{NSP}.
 Rather than proposing to add or remove latent events, as in reversible jump MCMC algorithms~\citep{Moller2003,Moller2014}, the collapsed Gibbs algorithm marginalizes over latent event locations and parameters and operates directly on the posterior over partitions.
 Unlike minimum contrast estimation methods, the collapsed Gibbs algorithm asymptotically generates samples from the posterior distribution and makes minimal assumptions about the latent events and their impulse responses.

 Algorithm~\ref{alg:collapsedgibbs} assumes access to the marginal likelihood,

 and the predictive likelihood

-Closed-form expressions for these likelihoods are available for conjugate exponential family models, in which case they depend only on prior and posterior sufficient statistics.
-However, the same extensions that have been developed for collapsed Gibbs sampling in \glspl{DPMM} and \glspl{MFMM} apply for the nonconjugate case.
+Closed-form expressions for these likelihoods are available for conjugate exponential family models.
+However, extensions for collapsed Gibbs sampling in nonconjugate \glspl{DPMM} and \glspl{MFMM} also apply here.
 If the marginal likelihood in \cref{eq:marginal} is not available in closed form, auxiliary variable methods like Algorithm 8 of \citet{Neal2000} may be used.
-Likewise, split-merge methods \citep{Jain2004, Jain2007} can improve the mixing time of the sampling algorithm with larger updates to the partition.
+Likewise, split-merge methods~\citep{Jain2004, Jain2007} can improve the mixing time of the sampling algorithm with larger updates to the partition.
+Further details on the sampling steps, hyperparameter selection, initialization, and parallelization are in Appendix~\ref{app:inference}.